How Depression Can Affect You: 10 Common Challenges

 Fluctuations in appetite

-Research shows that some of the brain regions associated with appetite are the same as certain regions associated with depression.
+Research shows that some of the brain regions associated with appetite are the same as certain regions associated with major depressive disorder.
 Individuals with depression often experience either an increase or decrease in appetite.
 Some people may eat more to cope with the difficult emotions of depression.
 Others may struggle to eat enough due to trouble motivating or stress.
 Additionally, medication side effects, lifestyle changes, and an altered metabolism can all contribute to appetite changes.
 This symptom has the potential to significantly affect both physical and mental health and should be recognized and treated as soon as possible.

 Change in sleeping patterns